ibringfaith/ibringfaith/README.md

 - 👋 Hi, I’m Faith Best.
-- 👀 I’m interested in civic engagement, machine learning, and data science.
+- 👀 I’m interested in research, machine learning, and data science.
 - 🌱 I’m in north-central NJ learning about linear regression and calculus for machine learning.
 - 💞️ I’m a rising third-year undergraduate in the Computer Science department at Princeton University.
 - 📫 Find me here: https://www.linkedin.com/in/faith-best/